functionless/eventual-website/docs/concepts/service.md

 ## Implementation

-Internally, a Service has Workflows, Activities and Subscriptions that implement business processes and flows.
+Internally, a Service has Workflows, Tasks and Subscriptions that implement business processes and flows.
 These can be broken down into two categories:

-1. **Orchestration** - Workflows coordinate how services work together by invoking Activities, starting timers, publishing Events or waiting for Signals.
+1. **Orchestration** - Workflows coordinate how services work together by invoking Tasks, starting timers, publishing Events or waiting for Signals.
 2. **Choreography** - a collection of Events and Subscriptions passing messages with no centralized controller.

 :::info